23. Electric circuits

 In the video below, Dr. Pasquale demonstrates this.
 When she removes one of the light bulbs from the circuit, the other one turns off.
 This is true regardless of which light bulb is disconnected from the circuit.
 As soon as the light bulb is connected again, the light bulbs turn on again.
 (Note that the battery is not shown in the video, but is connected to the light bulbs by the thick red and black wires.)

 Many cheap holiday lights are like this.
-If one of the bulbs breaks, the rest of the bulbs turn off as well.
-Dr. Pasquale demonstrates this in the video below by removing one of the bulbs in a strand of holiday lights by taking one of the bulbs out.
-This turns off all of the other bulbs in the strand of lights.
+If one of the light bulbs breaks, the rest of the light bulbs turn off as well.
+Dr. Pasquale demonstrates this in the video below by removing one of the light bulbs in a strand of holiday lights by taking one of the light bulbs out.
+This turns off all of the other light bulbs in the strand of lights.

 In a series circuit consisting of two or more resistors, because current will be forced to flow through all of the resistors in order to travel through the circuit, the total resistance of the circuit will be greater than the resistance of any of the individual resistors.
 In a series circuit, the total resistance of the circuit is equal to the sum of each individual resistor in the circuit.
 That is,